Table of Contents

 In this story, she descends to the realm of her sister, Ereshkigal, the goddess of the Underworld, to attend a funeral and is trapped there.
 Her absence causes all fertility on Earth to cease until she is eventually released.

-She is also known for her many lovers, including the shepherd Tammuz (Dumuzi), who is associated with the seasonal cycle of death and rebirth.
+She is also known for her many lovers, including the shepherd Tammuz (Dumuzi), associated with the seasonal cycle of death and rebirth.

 The goddess Ishtar has withheld the power of fertility, preventing crops from growing and women from bearing children.